Schools and Child Care Centers

 Here are ways that your school and child care center can help prevent and slow the spread of flu among students, staff and families:

 - Encourage staff and students to learn the facts about vaccination and get vaccinated against influenza.
 And, consider offering flu vaccine at school.

-- Advise parents to talk with their healthcare provider about getting their families immunized.
+- Advise parents to talk with their health care provider about getting their families immunized.

 - Tell staff and parents about Web sites that can help them find DHEC flu clinics and locate clinics offered by other community providers.